ai2cm/fv3net/projects/microphysics/docs/training-data.md

 ```

 The following conditional averaged plots show that a residual model works well for specific humidity and air temperature, but much less so for cloud water mixing ratio ($q_c$).
+The cloud water mixing ratio likely depends strongly on the relative humidity tendency by the non-grid-scale condensation processes.

 ```{code-cell} ipython3
 ---